-Our daughter Emma is 3 and on Sunday she asked me what I was doing.
+Our daughter is 3 and on Sunday she asked me what I was doing.
 Doesn’t sound like much does it?
 To us though it’s huge as she hasn’t ever used those words before.

-Emma has a mild to moderate speech delay that is a source of daily frustration to both her and us.
+Miss MIP has a mild to moderate speech delay that is a source of daily frustration to both her and us.
 She is so desperate to talk and so desperate to communicate what she wants it can lead to massive tantrums and meltdowns over the slightest little thing – from all of us!
 She said her name for the first time around a month ago and I’ll admit to shedding a few tears that a moment we had been waiting for had finally arrived.

 He / She doesn’t seem that behind to me

 I know you are being reassuring and you are trying to make me feel better but it’s not working.
 I know she is way behind other children her age, her Dad knows she is way behind other children her age and her speech therapist agrees she is behind other children of her age.
 It’s ok to say this once or twice but anymore than that becomes frustrating for the parent who is trying to comes to terms with the situation and find ways to help their child going forward.

 Did you not breastfeed them then?

 Yes this has actually been said to me and no I don’t think it’s the cause.
 My point on this one is more about making suggestions that the parent has probably already tortured themselves over.
 I’ve tried to decide if her delay is because she was bottle fed, because she was delivered by c-section at 38 weeks, if she watches too much TV, if I don’t play with her enough, because we didn’t send her to nursery soon enough, because I sometimes gave her jar food or because I let her drink longlife milk while we are on holiday.
 If there is a scenario that I can somehow blame myself for I can guarantee you I’ve already thought of it.

 Don’t you worry about what that’ll mean for school and nursery?